reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ---
-id: quick-start-part-6
+id: part-6-performance-normalization
-title: 'Redux Quick Start, Part 6: Performance and Normalizing Data'
+title: 'Redux Essentials, Part 6: Performance and Normalizing Data'
 sidebar_label: 'Performance and Normalizing Data'
 hide_title: true
-description: The official Quick Start tutorial for Redux - the fastest way to learn and start using Redux today!
+description: 'The official Essentials tutorial for Redux: how to use Redux the right way'
 ---

 import { DetailedExplanation } from '../../components/DetailedExplanation'

-# Quick Start, Part 6: Performance and Normalizing Data
+# Redux Essentials, Part 6: Performance and Normalizing Data

 :::tip What You'll Learn